 Tampering with any fire and safety equipment on campus is unacceptable.
+It is also both a federal and a state offense.

 Fraud and theft

 Students are expected to respect the identity and property of others.
 Examples of fraud or theft include (but are not all inclusive of) dishonesty on timecards, theft or misuse of personal or college property, and identity theft.